kairos-fhir/kairos-fhir-dsl-mapping-example/src/main/groovy/customexport/rwthcbmb/README.md

 * Mappings can be used to export to a [samply blaze](https://github.com/samply/blaze) store to be found by the [BBMRI Sample Locator](https://samplelocator.bbmri.de)

-RWTH cBMB uses the FHIR custom export only for some selected data points, that are documented by a CXX system.
+RWTH cBMB uses the FHIR custom export only for some selected data points, that are documented by a HDRP system.
 Other data points are added by other export processes from other biobanking systems.

 # Changes